Camping World Kickoff

 The Camping World Kickoff is an annual college football game played on the opening weekend of the college football season in Orlando, Florida at Camping World Stadium.
 The game, a collaboration between Florida Citrus Sports and ESPN Events, debuted in 2016 with a Labor Day game between Ole Miss and Florida State.

 Camping World was announced as the event's title sponsor in May 2016.

+The event has occurred irregularly with no games in 2017, 2020-2022, or since 2023.

 Game results

 Rankings are from the AP Poll.

 Future games

+Any future games are to be determined.